slyrus/chemiclj/README.md

 function `chemiclj.smiles/read-smiles-string`, as in the following
 example:

+    user> (require ['chemiclj.smiles :as 'smiles])
+    nil
     user> (def alanine (smiles/read-smiles-string "CC(C)C(C(=O)O)N"))
     #'user/alanine

+and then to write it back out as a SMILES string:

+    user> (smiles/write-smiles-string alanine)
+    "CC(C)C(N)C(=O)O"

-NOTE: writing SMILES strings is not yet supported.
-Hopefully this feature will appear in the near future.
+Writing SMILES strings is still under development, but it should be fully supported in the near future.

 # Dependencies